callicles/callicles.github.io/_posts/2016-04-03-distributed-matrix-product.md

 <img src="http://callicles.github.io/assets/images/distributed-matrix/c_diag_2.png" alt="C diag 2" style="max-width: 200px; margin: 0 auto;" />

-This really gives us the intuition that if we repeat that operation enough we will be able to compute the whole matrix after having computed small parts of it.
+This really gives us the intuition that if we repeat that operation enough we will be able to compute the whole matrix by collecting all the small part that we have computed.

 ### Submatrices data segmentation

-An intuition that you can get from the previous method is that instead of slicing one matrix vertically and the other horizontally by the number of processors, could we slice it in p submatrices
+An intuition that you can get from the previous method is that instead of slicing matrices vertically and horizontally by the number of processors, could we slice it in p little squares, p submatrices

 <img src="http://callicles.github.io/assets/images/distributed-matrix/sub_matrix_prod.png" alt="C diag 2" style="max-width: 500px; margin: 0 auto;" />